 Australia’s mortgage industry will be transformed by a digital and data revolution, industry bigwigs say.

-A mortgage lending roundtable of 15 industry leaders, including from Macquarie
+A mortgage lending roundtable of 15 industry leaders, including from Macquarie, Mortgage Choice

-, was organised by Deloitte Financial Services to figure out future trends.
+, ANZ and Pepper, was organised by Deloitte Financial Services to figure out future trends.

 The consensus from the roundtable is that digital resources and data will be the main game-changer for the $1.3 trillion Australian mortgage market over the next three years.